vethulas/dba/README.md

 # dba
-Some useful scripts for Database Administrator (Oracle / Postgres).
+Some useful scripts for Oracle Database Administrator.